 Best CDN Providers & Setup Process

 There are many companies that offer CDN services and have different packages to choose from.
 We suggest doing your research before investing in a provider.
 You may consider the following to begin with.

 In the past, it used to be a bit of a challenge to integrate CDN to a WordPress site as it required to be configured in many places.
-Things have changed now with the advent of modern plugins; adding a CDN to WordPress site is only a matter of few steps.
+Things have changed now with the advent of modern plugins; adding a CDN to a WordPress site is only a matter of few steps.

 1) Cloudflare CDN

 The next CDN we will be integrating into our WordPress site is Cloudflare.
 This CDN too is very popular among WordPress users because of its performance, security, and FREE subscription.

-Once the account is created, you will be asked to Add a Site.
+Once the account is created, you will be asked to Add Site.

 Enter your website URL and click on the Add Site button to proceed.

 On the next screen, select the subscription plan you would like to have with Cloudflare.
 In this article, we will be using the FREE version.